Last Updated on Oct 22, 2024 by Vanessa Sequeira

 Founded in 1969, Ruttonsha International Rectifier is a manufacturer of power semiconductors and has over five decades of association with International Rectifier, USA.

-• As per the Tickertape Scorecard, the stock has a good performance score, 7.6 out of 10.
-It has a good profitability score of 7.1 out of 10, which shows good signs of profitability and efficiency.
-There are no red flags in the stock.
+• As per the Tickertape Scorecard, the stock has a great performance score 9 out of 10.
+It has a good profitability score of 6.9 out of 10, which shows good signs of profitability and efficiency.
+There are a moderate number of red flags in the stock.
 However, the stock is overvalued.

 Check the stock’s balance sheet and find deeper insights here.